Open Educational Resources (OER)

 Creating OER

 You may also wish to create your own OER if is no relevant, high-quality resource already exists.
-If this is the case, and you decide to create a new OER, your efforts will not only be of value to your students, but to many other instructors and students around the world.
+If this is the case, and you decide to create a new OER, your efforts will not only be of value to yourself but to other librarians, instructors, and students around the world.

 There are hundreds of tools available to help you create your own OERs, many of which are free and open source.
 We’ve created a list of free resources to help you get started.